Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 - Concept tests and client previews
 - Rapid iteration and quick turnarounds
 - When you need reliable results without deep technical setup
-- When tokens are low and you still need 12–30 seconds of usable footage
+- When you want professional-looking output without "AI slop" tells

 **Features:**
 - Streamlined input form (just 3 fields to start)
 - Simplified camera controls (no math required)
+- Built-in slop prevention (no fades to black, no morphing faces, no awkward pauses)
 - Same-seed continuity lock
 - Fast prompt generation
-- Clean cinematic output
-- User controls camera timing (no forced delays)
+- One-click copyable prompts per clip
+- Automatic dialogue timing (80% rule for conversations)

 **Use when:** Speed and reliability matter more than fine-tuned camera physics.